ASD-Blueprint/desktop.gov.au/patterns/avd.md

 The following client access methods are available to clients:

-* **Windows Remote Desktop Client** – Installed on user devices and provides users with secure, self-service access to company resources including, applications, and desktops from any of the user’s Windows devices.
+* **Windows Remote Desktop Client** – Installed on user devices and provides users with secure, self-service access to company resources including, applications, and desktops from any of the user's Windows devices.
 * **Web Client (HTML5)** – Allows access to Azure Virtual Desktop resources from any HTML5 compatible web browser, without the lengthy installation process on the Windows Desktop client.
 * **Android Remote Desktop Client** – Allows users to access Azure Virtual Desktop resources directly from an Android device or a Chromebook that supports the Google Play Store.
 * **MacOS Remote Desktop Client** –Allows users to access Azure Virtual Desktop resources from an Apple computer.